The new everyday in professional services

 Irwin Mitchell pioneered cloud-based security for sensitive court papers, replacing the old paper-based system and increasing data-security at the same time.

-Global investor Actis credits investing in digital as “the key to our success in 2020” - blending drone footage for investors, with new communications tools to keep staff from 17 global offices truly connected.
+Global investor Actis credits investing in digital transformation as “the key to our success in 2020” - blending drone footage for investors, with new communications tools to keep staff from 17 global offices truly connected.

 SME care home consultancy Fulcrum cascaded digital recommendations and tools for UK care homes which improved safety saved many lives.